All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Who Benefits Most from GLP-1 Heart Protection?

-While the evidence shows cardiovascular benefits across a wide range of patients, certain groups may benefit most:
+While the evidence shows cardiovascular benefits across many patients, certain groups may benefit most:

 What to Expect: Timeline of Heart Benefits

-Cardiovascular protection does not happen overnight, but many beneficial changes begin relatively quickly:
+Cardiovascular protection doesn't happen overnight, but many beneficial changes begin relatively quickly:

 Consistency matters.
 The heart protection builds over time with continued use of your medication.
 If you stop treatment, some benefits may diminish, though this is still being studied.